 We all need clean air to live, grow and thrive.
-Yet 9 out of 10 people breathe air that is harmful and dirty, making air pollution one of our biggest health threats.
+Yet 99% of us breathe air that is harmful and dirty, making air pollution one of our biggest health threats.

 Over 7 million people die every year as a result of air pollution – more than twice as many as from malaria, tuberculosis and HIV/AIDS combined.
 It doesn’t have to be this way.